jeremykenedy/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 ..
 TsinghuaX/00690242_1x/problem/268b43628e6d45f79c52453a590f9829/answerdistribution/i4x-TsinghuaX-00690242_1x-problem-268b43628e6d45f79c52453a590f9829_2_1/

+TBD: The second example shows

 .. second example - a more nuanced question? or one that might be misconstrued?

 The last example is for a problem that has several parts.
 You use the list control above the chart to choose each of the parts.
 When you select a different part, both the chart and the report refresh with data for that problem part.

+TBD: image to come

 .. image of the first part of a multipart problem with the dropdown circled